SuperGouge/ChanThreadWatch/README.md

 - Support for more imageboards

 ## Changelog
+### 1.10.1 (2014-May-24):
+- Fixed OverflowException occurring when ClientSize setting had a 0 as a width or height.
+- Fixed handling of child threads conversion during startup.

 ### 1.10.0 (2014-May-24):
 - Ability to sort images by poster.
 - Ability to edit all thread properties even after being added.